lI4Nl/bloom-stick/README.md

 Originally, Attract-Mode is a graphical user interface (frontend) developed for Linux (x86, x86-64, ARM, Raspberry Pi), Mac OS X and Windows-based systems.
 It is optimized for run game emulators such as MAME, MESS and Nestopia, making it ideal for an arcade cabinet.

+To run the software and games in optimal conditions, Bloom Stick is tested on a mini PC like an Intel Compute Stick device.

 ## Installation

 ### Compiling

 The Bloom Stick project is a compilation of software built around precompiled binaries of Attract-Mode, no source code modification on the different software is made.
-(this is not the aim of the project).
+(these are not the objectives of the project).

 If you wish to compile yourself any of the program listed, please refer to them individually.

 ### Custom Build (for Windows)

-To run the software and games in optimal conditions, Bloom Stick is tested on a mini PC like an Intel Compute Stick device)

 TO BE COMPLETED